BisonSchweizAG/jython-frozen-mirror/bison/README.md

-## How to get a green Eclipse Neon workspace
+## How to get a green Eclipse workspace

 - `git clone git@github.com:BisonSchweizAG/jython.git`
 - `git checkout r2.5.3.bison`
-- use a Neon installation without the Bison tools plugin: open an empty workspace
+- use a current eclipse installation without the Bison tools plugin: open an empty workspace
 - add and set the default JDK to 1.7 (not higher)
 - set the compiler compliance level to 1.6
 - add the clone to the git perspective and import the project
 - go to Window -> Preferences -> Java -> Code Style -> Formatter, and import `/bison/formatting/Jython-like.xml`
+- set the `jdk7.command` property in `ant.properties`, e.g: `/usr/lib/jvm/jdk1.7.0_79/bin/java`
 - run the `setup` launch configuration (in `/bison/launch.configs/`) <br/>(run again in case of an initial build failure)